oBraenna91/oBraenna91/README.md

 My name is Ole-Aleksander Braenna!

-I am currently a student at Noroff School of Technology and Digital Media.

-I am studying Front-End Development - I started in October '21 and I'll finish in October '23!

-My page will contain repositories for school projects, and currently I am mainly using React and Bootstrap.

-For contact, please send me an e-mail at ole.braenna@gmail.com!

 Based in Oslo, Norway 🇳🇴

+Currently working as a freelance developer, studied at Noroff School of Technology and Digital Media, graduated oct '23.

+For any and all questions, please contact me at ole-a@braenna.com

 <!--